StackVista/stackstate-docs/setup/agent/openshift.md

 ## StackState Agents

-The Kubernetes integration collects topology data in a Kubernetes cluster, as well as metrics and events.
+The OpenShift integration collects topology data in an OpenShift cluster, as well as metrics and events.
 To achieve this, different types of StackState Agent are  used:

 | Component | Required? | Pod name |
 |:---|:---|